-When a transfusion is performed because of an emergency situation, there isn’t much an individual can do to prepare.
-But when it’s a planned procedure, follow the following steps.
+When a transfusion is performed in an emergency situation, there isn’t much you can do to prepare.
+If it’s a planned procedure, you may wish to heed the following tips.

-The first tip is to make sure the doctor has clearly explained the reason for the transfusion.
-You should understand how the procedure will be done, the risks, and if there are alternatives to it.
-Reviewing this information with your doctor will help you feel secure that you did all necessary research on your specific condition.
+First, make sure your doctor has clearly explained the reason for the transfusion.
+You should understand how the procedure will be done, the risks, and if there are any alternatives.

-Also make sure your blood type has been tested and confirmed.
-This is a critical step in making sure you receive the proper type.
+Second, make sure your blood type has been tested and confirmed.
+This is a critical step in making sure that you receive the proper type.
 Some facilities may even run the test twice to be sure the correct blood type is used.

-Check the information on your bracelet, too, to make sure it’s correct.
-Ensure that the nurse checks the bracelet before beginning the procedure.
+Be sure to check the information on your ID bracelet, and make sure the nurse checks your bracelet before beginning the procedure.

 Finally, if you have any concerns, speak up.
-When you are uncomfortable at any point with the care you are receiving or if you are worried that there is confusion regarding your blood type, it’s important to say something.
+If you’re uncomfortable at any point with the care you’re receiving or if you’re worried that there is confusion regarding your blood type, it’s important to say something.
 It may even prevent an adverse blood transfusion reaction.